 No matter which X-nucleus you are tuned to, 120:1 (broadband), 180:1 (1H/19F).

 Quick Experiments turn complex pulse sequences into a single click allowing anyone to access the power of NMR.

 SpinFlow advanced mode allows you to define your own experiments, your way.

-Flow liquid samples at variable temperature (20°C – 70°C) without spectral artefacts.
+Flow liquid samples at variable temperature (20°C – 60°C) without spectral artefacts.
 Run high duty cycle pulse sequences without destabilising the magnet.

 True broadband capability gives you the freedom to select the nuclei you need for your experiments, whether 1H, 13C, 31P, or something more exotic like 29Si, 11B, or 7Li.
 Just choose the nucleus of interest in the software and adjust the probe to ensure you are operating under the optimum conditions.

 Maximising the signal-to-noise ratio for some benchtop NMR experiments can be the difference between success and failure.
+The exceptional sensitivity of X-Pulse 120:1 (broadband) and 180:1 (1H/19F) for 1% ethyl benzene makes success more achievable.
 For those nuclei with low receptivity, such as 13C or 31P, ensuring sensitivity is paramount.
-The interchangeable X-Pods of the X-Pulse give you the added flexibility to achieve maximum signal-to-noise ratio for specific nuclei.
-These pods can be exchanged quickly and easily without shutting down the system.
-This allows you to be up and running with either maximised sensitivity or the flexibility of multinuclear spectroscopy whenever you need it.
+The ability to tune and match for each specific nuclei allows you to achieve maximum signal-to-noise ratio.
+X-pods can be exchanged quickly and easily without shutting down the system.

 With X-Pulse your NMR peaks are easier to separate and lower concentrations become visible.
 X-Pulse uses a 60MHz (1.4T) permanent magnet.

 New shimming technology in X-Pulse allows us to generate an extremely homogeneous field, delivering resolution of less than 0.35Hz at the half-height and lineshape of 10Hz at 0.55%.